readium/architecture/other/lcp/README.md

 ### 3/ Validate the license integrity

 Before checking the license status, it's good to verify the license integrity.
+This is because the status triggers reading system behaviors and therefore the link to the status document must be trusted.

 The app calls the r2-lcp-client library (createContext()) with the license, the passphrase hash and CRL as parameters.